holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/04_text_analysis/text_analysis.md

         ```
-    - Implement it!
+    - Implement functionality to calculate it!
-    - How many words are only in the first book?
+    - How many unique words are only in the first book?
     - What are two or three of these words?
 5. How many times does the most common word in the first book appear in the second?